pmineiro/elfcb/shootout/README.md

 ('Cover 32', Counter({'tie': 25, 'mle': 15}))
 ```

 * ```make learningshootoutmleorig40``` shows using the point estimate rather than the lower bound for learning.
-Not as good.
+The point estimate is helpful but not as good as using the lower bound.
 ```console
 (elfcb) pmineiro@PMINEIRO-4% make learningshootoutmleorig40
 eval ./do-learning-shootout.py --dirname orig40 --challenger mle